Aetna considers Enbrel (etanercept) medically necessary for any of the following indications:

 Entanercept is considered medically necessary for reducing signs and symptoms of moderately to severely active polyarticular juvenile idiopathic arthritis in persons aged 2 and older.

 Etanercept is considered medically necessary for members with moderate to severe ankylosing spondylitis or axial spondyloarthropathy (an early form of ankylosing spondylitis) who have failed treatment with 2 or more non-steroidal anti-inflammatory drugs (NSAIDS).

-Etanercept is considered medically necessary for members with refractory reactive arthritis who have failed NSAIDS, methotrexate, steroids, and sulfasalazine.
+Etanercept is considered medically necessary for members with refractory reactive arthritis (also known as Reiter’s syndrome) who have failed NSAIDS, methotrexate, steroids, and sulfasalazine.